salvadormaurilio/Stori-Challenge/README.md

 ## :green_heart: How did you test it?

-To test you can use the following credentials
+To test and see movements you can use the following credentials

 ```
-email:
+email: salvador@stori.mx
-passwor:
+password: Admin_123
 ```

-**Also run the Unit Tests, recommended command:**
+You can also create a user from scratch to test Sign Up

-### Unit Tests:
+**Also you can run the Unit Tests, recommended command:**

 ```
 /gradlew test
 ```